tedneward/Research/content/languages/index.md

 * [Github Collections: Programming Languages](https://github.com/collections/programming-languages): As of 1 June 2020, I've collected the top two or three dozen into this site (at least).

-* [Codelani](https://codelani.com/) appears to be a comprehensive list of languages (over 4,000); the ["patterns"](https://codelani.com/lists/patterns.html) section is more a collection of "language atoms" that make up a lot of language syntax and semantics
+* [Codelani](https://codelani.com/) appears to be a comprehensive list of languages (over 4,000); the ["patterns"](https://codelani.com/lists/patterns.html) section is more a collection of "language atoms" that make up a lot of language syntax and semantics; I need to create my own ontology around this

 * [Lambda the Ultimate | Programming Languages Weblog](http://lambda-the-ultimate.org/)